drsanches/photobooth/readme.md

 - Do not create UserProfile for admin?
 - Use only cookies instead of authorization header for token?
 - Use 404 instead 401 for nonexistent urls
-- Separate app, auth and scheduler to different modules
+- Separate app, auth, scheduler and notifier to different modules?
 - Add stub for Google auth
 - Limit container resources
 - Use naming `expires` or `expiresAt`.
 Maybe rename `createdTime` to `created`